tamirasianne/ANA-500/README.md

 This repository contains work for all phases of the Data Life Cycle using libraries in Python.
 ## Repository Structure
 - Notebooks – Jupyter notebooks containing Python code for data exploration and preprocessing.
-- Data – Folder to store datasets used in the project.
+## Dataset
+The dataset used in this project can be found [here](https://www.cdc.gov/brfss/annual_data/2024/files/LLCP2024XPT.zip).
 ## Status
 Project Complete!
 ## Author